kaperiasamy/DesignPattern/time complexity.md

 For example, if you have ( n \times O(n) ), it simplifies to ( O(n^2) ).
 This approach helps in evaluating the time complexity of functions by combining the terms appropriately.

+**To quickly find the Big O notation for a piece of code**, follow these steps:

+- **Examine Each Line**: Look at each line of code to determine its time complexity.
+- **Identify Constant Time Operations**: Operations that take a constant amount of time (e.g., initializing a variable) are ( O(1) ).
+- **Evaluate Loops**: For loops, multiply the complexity of the inner operations by the number of iterations.
+For example, a loop running ( n ) times with an ( O(1) ) operation inside is ( O(n) ).
+- **Combine Complexities**: Sum the complexities of all lines.
+The overall complexity is dominated by the fastest-growing term.

+By following these steps, you can efficiently determine the Big O notation for your code.

+### Practical example of time complexity and big O
+- **Rooks on a Chessboard Problem**: The video uses a problem of determining if any rooks on a chessboard can attack each other to illustrate time complexity.
+- **Time Complexity Calculation**: The solution involves counting the number of rooks in each row and column, leading to a time complexity of ( O(n^2) ) for the worst-case scenario.
+- **Worst-Case Scenario**: Time complexity is typically evaluated based on the worst-case scenario, where no row or column has more than one rook, resulting in ( O(n^2) ) complexity.